What is a chargeback?

 Please email your evidence to the Merchant Chargebacks Team at rfi.responses@nab.com.au.
 You'll receive an automatic reply to acknowledge that we've received your evidence.
 For general enquiries, please contact merchantchargebacks@nab.com.au.

-If the customer purchased goods or services more than 120 days ago without any disputes and now wants to raise a fraud dispute for a recent purchase, what do I need to do?
+If the customer purchased goods or services more than 120 days ago without any disputes and now wants to raise a fraud dispute for a recent purchase, you need to provide evidence that the initial purchase has the same:

-You need to provide evidence that the initial purchase has the same device ID and delivery address, the same IP address and login ID or the same device fingerprint and IP address as the disputed transaction.
-If proper evidence is provided by the acquirer, the dispute will be denied.
+- IP address and login ID or the same device fingerprint and IP address as the disputed transaction.

 Learn about protecting your business online with EMV 3DS.
-For advice on how to intall an approved authentication service that provides you with a high level of protection against disputes, contact NAB or your gateway provider.
+For advice on how to install an approved authentication service that provides you with a high level of protection against disputes, contact NAB or your gateway provider.

-Yes, reasonable fees apply.
-Please call 1300 369 852, 7.00am to 7.00pm 7 days a week, to speak with a consultant.
+Reasonable fees apply to EMV 3DS.
+Please call 1300 369 852, 7.00am to 7.00pm seven days a week, to speak with a consultant.

 Important information